elabit/rcc-offline/README.md

 ## Preparation

-`docker-compose up --build -d`
+`docker compose up --build -d `

 Open two terminals for both rccremote and rcc.

 ## rccremote (="server")

 ```
-docker exec -it rccremote-test_rcc_1 bash
+docker exec -it rccremote-test-rccremote-1 bash
 cd data
 bash run_rccremote.sh
 ```

 This

-- enabled shared holotree (required for rccremote to work)
+- enables the "shared holotree" feature (required for rccremote to work properly)
-- builds a playwright environment and starts then `rccremote`, listening on port 4653.
+- builds a RCC environment with Playwright and starts then `rccremote`, listening on port 4653.

 ## rcc ("client")

+### Creating the environment

 ```
-docker exec -it rccremote-test_rccremote_1 bash
+docker exec -it rccremote-test-rcc-1 bash
 cd data
 bash run_rcc.sh
 ```